cabooster/SRDTrans/README.md

 ## 🚩 Paper

-This repository is for RCAN introduced in the following paper
+This repository is for SRDTrans introduced in the following paper

 "Spatial redundancy transformer for self-supervised fluorescence image denoising" [[arXiv]](ht)